-This module deals with the core question of how a country can set up a legal framework that provides for non-contributory social protection, or social benefits,1 paid from general government revenue.
+This module deals with the core question of how a country can set up a legal framework that provides for social benefits paid from general government revenue.

 ILO Convention No.102 (1952) sets a framework of basic social security principles on which any social security system should be based to encourage the development of broad social security schemes.
 The ILO Social Security (Minimum Standards) Convention, 1952 (No. 102) provides detailed guidance for the definition of the content of the right to social security.
-Set against the developments of social protection in the immediate after world war two period in Europe, which included the acknowledgement of social security as a right, it included broad tax funded social security provision (ex.
-National Health Service funded by taxes, and State funded pensions2).
-Therefore C102 provides guidance to both contributory and non-contributory schemes.